jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 windows requirements
 #################################################################################

-If you are using a Windows computer, install `Windows Subsystem Linux`_
+If you are using a Windows computer, try to install Linux with `Windows Subsystem Linux`_

 * click ``start``
 * type ``PowerShell``, right click and select ``Run as administrator`` to open a terminal